-- The WYSIWYG editor is ignorant of CSS styles and if used will pollute pages with repetitive font and other style information, which can't be changed via the themes or styles - Existing text doesn't come up in the editor automatically; users get confused and overwrite their work o larrykluger: Auto-loading of existing text does work with current version of HTMLArea. - Creating tables doesn't work very well - larrykluger: Most basic user's pages don't contain tables.
-IMHO, HTMLArea is a "good-enough" solution to solve the basic users' need for a WYSIWYG editor.
-Currently basic users have nothing in their pages because they are too intimidated by the wiki syntax--they become viewers (lurkers) rather than participants.
+- The WYSIWYG editor is ignorant of CSS styles and if used will pollute pages with repetitive font and other style information, which can't be changed via the themes or styles - Existing text doesn't come up in the editor automatically; users get confused and overwrite their work - larrykluger: Auto-loading of existing text does work with current version of HTMLArea. - Creating tables doesn't work very well - larrykluger: Most basic user's pages don't contain tables.
+IMHO, HTMLArea is a "good-enough"

+nothing in their pages because they are too intimidated by the wiki syntax--they become viewers (lurkers) rather than participants.